we-prajapati-c001/flutter-ui-test-foodeca/README.md

 - Developers have to replicate any two.

-- All the asstes needed to complete task can be found in assets directory.
+- All the assets needed to complete task can be found in assets directory.

 ## Instructions